jerryguowei/recipes/README.md

 To view the Project, just click below
 <a href="http://jerry-app-deployment.s3-website-ap-southeast-2.amazonaws.com/"  target="_blank">Recipes Static Helding</a>
+<br/>Using email:test@test.com
-Using email:test@test.com    password:111111  To login
+     password:111111        To login

 <br/>
 To download the front end.